Dicktown (TV series)

 Dicktown is an American adult animated sitcom created and written by John Hodgman and David Rees for FXX.
 Hodgman and Rees also star, and serve as executive producers alongside Matt Thompson.
-The show has been described as a mix of "a little Encyclopedia Brown, a little Scooby-Doo, and a lot of heart."
+The show's concept has been described as a mix of "a little Encyclopedia Brown, a little Scooby-Doo, and a lot of heart."

 The first season premiered on July 9, 2020, as a weekly segment on the third season of Cake.
 The second season began airing as a standalone series on March 3, 2022.

 Premise

 The series is set in the fictional North Carolina town of Richardsville (nicknamed "Dicktown"), where John Hunchman (voiced by Hodgman) solves mysteries for local teenagers, assisted by his former bully David Purefoy (Rees).

 Richardsville is based on Rees' hometown of Chapel Hill.
 The Lunch Hut diner in the show is based on Sutton's Drug Store, a character is named for Culbreth Middle School, and another is named for Purefoy Road where Rees attended pre-school.